bgstack15/irfan/usr/share/doc/irfan/README.txt

 Irfanview is an image viewer for Windows.
 Irfan is an rpm that wraps around the application so, with wine, the application will run on Linux. http://www.irfanview.com/

-To send multiple files from the command line to irfan at once, you might need to use xargs -0 like this: find . -print0 | xargs -0 /usr/share/irfan/irfan.sh
+To send multiple files from the command line to irfan at once, you might need to one of these commands: find . -print0 | xargs -0 /usr/share/irfan/irfan.sh find . | xargs -d'\n' /usr/share/irfan/irfan.sh
 If there are spaces in the filenames, it will break parsing unless you use the null character as a separator.

 ###Authors